3 – Use Your Cash Flow Forecast to Manage Your Cash Position and Your Business

 Rather, the goals of forecasting are to understand the sources, uses, and timing of cash flows on a prospective basis, and to take action to manage and improve your cash position and your business.
 You will discover what customers or activities are driving positive cash flow, and what customers or activities are being financed by the company more than they should be.

 Actions that you can take to improve your future cash position may involve bringing in cash faster by managing customer accounts receivables or by better utilizing your bank line of credit.
 On the other hand, outflows of cash may be slowed or reduced by controlling payroll and negotiating more favorable vendor terms.
 By reviewing the cash position of your business and re-forecasting frequently, you can uncover potential shortfalls and patterns, and monitor and control collections and controllable expenses such as payroll.
-You can also plan for major expenditures, such as equipment or other capital improvements, or quarterly payments for taxes and workers compensation insurance.
+You can also plan for major expenditures, such as equipment or other capital improvements, or quarterly payments for taxes and workers' compensation insurance.
 Managing and maximizing your cash flow will also help you to put a strategic plan in place to grow your company to the next level.

-Share Your Forecast with Your Bank
+4 – Share Your Cash Flow Forecast with Your Bank

 Once you have developed the ability to actively manage your company’s cash position by taking action based on the results of your forecast, you should share your forecast with your bank.
 Your banker will be more willing to grant your company credit when you can demonstrate that you can accurately forecast how much cash your company will generate and when, and that you have the ability to control the timing and amount of cash expenditures to match your company’s cash receipts.
 An effective rolling 13-week cash flow forecast can be used to show your banker how and when loans will be repaid.